Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And no, when I say bizarre, I am not referring to how “adjuvanted” was repeated.

 I meant the part talking about “trimers of recombinant protein.”
-The process of creating antigen is similar, though completely different, to recombinant variants.
+The process of creating an antigen is similar, though completely different, to recombinant variants.

 This is a really cool process that makes antigen in a way that’s at least relatively new…

-Calling this “old tech” is intentionally doing not only the product, but also the public a serious disservice.
+Calling this “old tech” is intentionally doing not only the product but also the public a serious disservice.
 It’s almost like they don’t want you to know about the advancements.

 Here’s an infographic on how the vaccine is made: